 - Social media icon sizes.

-As you’ve read, developing your brand is a process, and the logo design is a vital first and intricate step.
+As you’ve read, developing your brand is a process, and the logo design is an intricate step.
 Keep these tips handy, and you will make the experience fun and worth the time and money.

 Wright Touch Designs has made a niche partnering with starter companies and helping build and take brands to the next level.
 Why not jumpstart your business the right way with Wright Touch Designs today?